 We can look at hot flushes as a symptom to get rid of, or we can ask, what is actually happening?

 The original alchemists used 7 stages to try to transform lead into gold, and these are also stages that we can use to work with within ourselves.

 The first stage in any alchemic transformation, even in cooking, is fire.
 Fire is the great transformer.
 It’s the trigger of transformation.

 So the hot flushes are the body showing us that something is being transformed.
 This transformational fire takes each life experience that was import, one by one, and brings it upwards and turns it into wisdom.

 Whilst we experience the hot flush, instead of thinking ‘oh this is terrible’ we can wonder, ‘wow, what am I transforming now?’
 We can perhaps sit down and write about it and wonder ‘what am I working on within today?’ and use this deep earth based energy to transform ourselves.

 THE SPIRIT OF YERBA MANSA

 Yerba Mansa is a root that Cathy worked with for cervical cancer.
 Read her blog post about it here.
 I found it fascinating – and Cathy is sending over some Yerba Mansa tincture for me to work with!
 I’m going to try it, see what happens, and when I’m ready, I’ll blog about my experience.

-Her plant training in France included a two year course with Claude Lefebvre on Plant Communication.
-She left France last year to live and work in New Mexico with her partner Florian Birkmayer.
-Cathy’s own work involves building bridges between aromatic medicine and herbalism as well as recognizing the importance of healing the healer and reconnecting with nature.
+She left France in 2017 to live and work in New Mexico with her partner Florian Birkmayer.
+Cathy’s own work involves building bridges between aromatic medicine and herbalism as well as recognising the importance of healing the healer and reconnecting with nature.